 Our Verdict · Travel Insurance

-Our opinion on BMO Ascend World Elite Mastercard Travel Insurance
+Our take on travel insurance for the BMO Ascend World Elite Mastercard

 Strong cancellation.
 Hard medical cliff at 65.
 The BMO Ascend World Elite Mastercard carries real travel insurance, not a token benefit.
 Trip cancellation pays $1,500 per person, interruption $2,000, and emergency medical runs all the way to $5,000,000 for 21 days.
 Here is the catch: that medical coverage applies only if you are 64 or younger on your departure date.
 Turn 65 and it disappears entirely, no reduced window, just zero.
 Provincial plans like OHIP and RAMQ pay almost nothing abroad, so a 66 year old with a heart scare in Florida faces the full bill.
 Coverage is also secondary and reimbursement based, meaning you advance the hospital charges and file afterward.
 If you travel under 65 and pay your trip with the card, this is a genuinely useful policy.
 If you are 65 or older, treat it as no medical coverage and price a standalone plan.